ucsb-cs148-w25/pj04-restaurantdecider/team/LEARNING.md

 Given these strengths, we plan on pairing members who have experience in different areas on tasks with members who have less experience.

-Our most significant gap comes in the frontend.
+Our most significant gap in experience comes in the frontend.

 Chloe: Will watch video tutorials on Svelte to close our gap in that area.\
 Danny:\